BabyBoySnow/SnowVision/README.md

 Check out our replugged theme [here!](https://github.com/ClearVision/CV-Replugged)

 ## Installing Winter Wonderland
 Follow the instructions above for injectors except replugged.
 Download the [file](https://github.com/BabyBoySnow/SnowVision/blob/master/Winter%20Wonderland.css) and move it to your theme folder.
+This theme uses the Amazon kindle font "Bookerly" and a custom font "lovely home" and they can be installed [here](https://www.cufonfonts.com/font/bookerly) and [here](https://www.dafont.com/lovely-home.font)

 ## Building from source